jwaliszko/ExpressiveAnnotations/README.md

     if (model.NextCountry != model.Country)
         return View("Success");

     ModelState.AddModelError("ReasonForTravel",
         "If you plan to travel abroad, why visit the same country twice?");
     return View("Home", model);
 }
 ```

-###What about the support of ASP.NET MVC client-side validation?
+###<a id="what-about-the-support-of-aspnet-mvc-client-side-validation">What about the support of ASP.NET MVC client-side validation?</a>

 Client-side validation is **fully supported**.
 Enable it for your web project within the next few steps: